ENGLAND - University of Westminster

 • Courses

 Once admitted into the program, students are sent more information regarding courses that will be offered during their semester abroad.
-Students should expect to earn a combination of Fashion Merchandising and elective credits.
-Students are required to submit the LIM College Course Proposal Form to have courses evaluated prior to attending Westminster.
-Students will register for the equivalent of 12 credit hours at Westminster and also have the option to complete an online course at LIM while they are abroad if they desire.
-All study abroad participants must be registered for a minimum of 12 credit hours (or the equivalent) per term, including both courses abroad and online courses taken at LIM.
+Students are required to submit the LIM College Course Proposal Form to have courses evaluated and should register for the equivalent of 12 credits at Westminster.

 Students must meet with their Academic Advisor to ensure their courses will fit into their graduation plan.